-Figure 4.2.5.4-1: NF service consumer update an existing PCF for an MBS Session binding information
+Figure 4.2.5.4-1: NF service consumer updates an existing PCF for an MBS Session binding information

-1. The NF service consumer (e.g. PCF handling the MBS Session) shall invoke the Nbsf_Management_Update service operation to request the modification of an existing PCF for an MBS Session binding information for an MBS Session at the the BSF.
+1. The NF service consumer (e.g. PCF handling the MBS Session) shall invoke the Nbsf_Management_Update service operation to request the modification of an existing PCF for an MBS Session binding information for an MBS Session at the BSF.
 The NF service consumer shall send for this purpose an HTTP PATCH request targeting the URI of the concerned "Individual PCF for an MBS Session Binding" resource, i.e. "{apiRoot}/nbsf-management/<apiVersion>/pcf-mbs-bindings/{bindingId}", with the request body containing the PcfMbsBindingPatch data structure including the requested modifications.

 2. Upon successful modification of the PCF for an MBS Session binding, the BSF shall respond with either: